-Gary has recorded and performed with many esteemed musicians including Joe La Barbara, Larry Koonse, Jeff Johnson, Roger Cairns, Matt Otto, Darek Oles, Eddie Wakes, Carl Saunders, John Daversa, Kathleen Grace, Dontae Winslow, Abe Lagrimas, Jr., Ben Wendel, Roy McCurdy, and Gary Pratt among others.
+Gary has recorded and performed with many esteemed musicians including Mike Stern, Anthony Jackson, Mike Shapiro, Walfredo Reyes, Jr., Gilad Hekselman, Walter Smith III, Mark Ferber, Steve Cotter, Jeff Clayton, Mike O’Neill, Joe La Barbara, Larry Koonse, Sara Gazarek, Matt Otto, Darek Oles, Carl Saunders, John Daversa, Kathleen Grace, Dontae Winslow, Abe Lagrimas, Jr., Ben Wendel, Roy McCurdy, and Gary Pratt.

-Gary currently resides in Eagle Rock, CA with his wife Susan and their beautiful daughter Jesslyn and cat Patty.
+Gary resides in Eagle Rock, CA with his wife Susan and their beautiful daughter Jesslyn, and their cat Willhemena Wilson.